If your company is being wound up (liquidated) you’ll be sent a copy of the winding up order.

 - getting a ‘process server’ to serve it for you (a solicitor can arrange this)

-If it can’t be delivered in person, you can deliver the application by registered post or putting it through a letterbox.
+If it cannot be delivered in person, you can deliver the application by registered post or putting it through a letterbox.

 At the hearing